 Vaccination should only be carried out under the direction of a medical practitioner (in line with the Immunisation Guidelines for Ireland).
 The practitioner will know when vaccination is not advisable, for example, there are some vaccines that should not be given to pregnant women.
 Vaccination should be carried out prior to exposure to the biological agent.

 Vaccination should only be seen as a useful supplement to the safe use of engineering controls, safe working procedures, instruction, information and training and the proper use of Personal Protective Equipment (PPE) and should not replace them.

 A vaccination certificate (paper or electronic) may be drawn up which should be made available to the employee concerned and on request to the Health and Safety Authority.
-This certificate will be drawn up the person administering the vaccine.
+This certificate will be drawn up by the person administering the vaccine.
 Relevant information to include in the certificate would be the date of vaccination and the expected duration of cover of the vaccine (this may require a blood test as in the case of Hepatitis B).
 No personal health information should be contained in the certificate.